MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 1. Validate your app package using Teams [Developer Portal](https://dev.teams.microsoft.com/home) to identify and fix any package errors.
    :::image type="content" source="../../../assets/images/submission/teams-validation-developer-portal.png" alt-text="store validation":::
 1. Self-test your app thoroughly prior to app submission and ensure it adheres with store policies.
 Sideload the app in Teams and test the end-to-end user flows for your app.
-Ensure functionality works as expected, links are not broken, user experience is not blocked, and any limitations are clearly highlighted.
+Ensure functionality works as expected, links aren't broken, user experience isn't blocked, and any limitations are clearly highlighted.
 1. Test your app across desktop, web, and mobile clients.
 Ensure the app is responsive across different form factors.
 1. Complete publisher verification before you submit your app.
 If you run into any issues, you can create a support ticket for resolution.
 1. As you prepare for app submission, check the following as part of your submission package: